 In ergonomics and psychology, cognition refers to mental processes.
 Human cognition can be divided into several functions that form the basis of optimal human performance.
 It is important to identify the cognitive functions relevant to a particular task or job and ensure that the work environment is suitable for the individual.

-• Working memory includes a short‑term memory in which information remains available for up to 30 seconds.
-It also refers to the processes by which information is actively rehearsed in the mind.
-For example, a telephone operator must remember a person’s name until the call is connected.
-Similarly, a laboratory assistant working with several samples must remember the order of their locations.
+- Working memory refers to a short‑term memory system in which information remains temporarily available, typically for up to about 30 seconds.
+It also involves the mental processes through which information is actively maintained and rehearsed in the mind.
+For example, a telephone operator may need to remember a caller’s name until the connection is established.
+Similarly, a laboratory assistant working with multiple samples must keep track of the order and location of the samples while performing the required procedures.

 What is organizational ergonomics?

-communication, work and cooperation, community ergonomics, resource management, work‑time design, new work paradigms, participatory design, teleworking or remote work, quality management, teamwork, and virtual organizations.
+Key areas that may be evaluated include communication, cooperation, resource management, work-time design, participatory design, remote work, quality management, teamwork, and virtual organizations.

 Benefits of organizational ergonomics

-Ergonomic initiatives are often implemented not only to prevent injuries but also to create a more efficient workspace and improve workflow.
-By improving working postures, reducing wasted movements, and decreasing strain from job tasks, ergonomics leads to improvements in overall productivity.
+Ergonomics also enhances workplace productivity and efficiency.
+These initiatives are implemented not just to prevent injuries but to create a more effective workspace and improve workflow.
+By promoting better working postures, reducing unnecessary movements, and lowering physical strain, ergonomics contributes to smoother operations and higher overall productivity.

 Review of ergonomics in different fields of industrial design